Dr Louise Tillin

 Her research interests focus on:

-- The interface between electoral politics, institutions and policy processes, particularly social policy
+- The interface between electoral politics, institutions and public policy in India, in particular social policy

-Her book, Remapping India: New States and their Political Origins was published in 2013 by Hurst & Co (London), Oxford University Press (New Delhi and New York), and Oxford Scholarship Online in 2014.
-This examines the paths to statehood of India’s newest states – Chhattisgarh, Jharkhand and Uttarakhand – and presents a framework for understanding the causes and consequences of the reorganisation of the internal borders of India’s federal system.
+Louise is also author of Remapping India: New States and their Political Origins (London, Hurst & Co; New Delhi and New York, Oxford University Press; Oxford Scholarship Online, 2013).
+This book explains the creation of new states within India’s federal system, focusing specifically on Chhattisgarh, Jharkhand and Uttarakhand.
+It presents a framework for understanding the causes and consequences of the territorial reorganisation of India’s federal system.